Biography of Adam Smith

 Local Burgh school.
 Glasgow University.
 Balliol College, Oxford.

-Chronology/Biography of Adam Smith:
+Timeline of Adam Smith:

-1776: Smith published his seminal work “Inquiry into the Nature and Causes of the Wealth of Nations.”
-This book was the first to establish political economy as an independent subject and remains one of the most important books on economics ever written.
+1776: Smith publishes his seminal work “Inquiry into the Nature and Causes of the Wealth of Nations.”
+This book is the first to establish political economy as an independent subject and remains one of the most important books on economics ever written.
 Amongst other things it describes the theory of the “Division of Labour” whereby products are made quicker and more skillfully if they are made by a team of specialists rather than one artisan.

 1759: “The Theory of Moral Sentiments”